SvenMichaelKlose/tre/DIALECT.md

 # C/SBCL target

-The C target has no dynamically sized arrays.
+These targets have no dynamically sized arrays.

 # PHP target